UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_16.md

 </iframe>

-Notes: If minor variation in the data is of uttermost importance, it is possible to use sequential color schemes with additional hues.
+Notes: If minor variation in the data is of uttermost importance, it is possible to use sequential colour schemes with additional hues.

-In this plot, we use a modern rainbow color scheme to highlight small changes in the Horsepower variable.
-While both the previous color schemes were gradually increasing in lightness, this is not the case for this rainbow map.
+In this plot, we use a modern rainbow colour scheme to highlight small changes in the Horsepower variable.
+While both the previous colour schemes were gradually increasing in lightness, this is not the case for this rainbow map.

-Here the lightest colors are in the middle and the darkest at both extremes of the color schemes.
-This is particularly a negative for people with color vision deficiencies, which can no longer rely on the gradual lightness change and the varying hues therefore make this plot less accessible.
+Here the lightest colours are in the middle and the darkest at both extremes of the colour schemes.
+This is particularly a negative for people with colour vision deficiencies, which can no longer rely on the gradual lightness change and the varying hues therefore make this plot less accessible.

-In addition to losing the overall intuitiveness of the color scheme, the many hues mean that we’re likely to perceive changes in the color in a non-uniform manner, and see groups where they are none.
+In addition to losing the overall intuitiveness of the colour scheme, the many hues mean that we’re likely to perceive changes in the colour in a non-uniform manner, and see groups where they are none.

-Importantly, the rainbow map we have used here is a modern color scheme called “turbo”, which was recently developed by Google.
-Most rainbow color schemes you will see on plots in the wild use a color scheme called “jet”, which used to be the default in many plotting packages but is not a good choice for any data, because it introduces artificial banding and highlighting of values.
+Importantly, the rainbow map we have used here is a modern colour scheme called “turbo”, which was recently developed by Google.
+Most rainbow colour schemes you will see on plots in the wild use a colour scheme called “jet”, which used to be the default in many plotting packages but is not a good choice for any data, because it introduces artificial banding and highlighting of values.